dominik117/IMDb_NLP_Insighter/README.md

 # IMDB Movie Scraper

-This script is designed to scrape movie content from IMDB based on movie URL IDs.
+This script is designed to scrape all movie content from IMDB based on movie URL IDs.

+## Key Features:

+- **Keyboard Interrupt Handling**: The script supports a keyboard interrupt to pause the scraping.
+If interrupted, it can continue where it left off during the next run by loading the already scraped pages.

 ## Requirements